This post may contain affiliate links. Please read our privacy policy for additional information.

 - Sprinkle the crumbled bacon, cheese and onion in the bottom of the pie shell.

-- In a medium bowl add the rest of the ingredients and using a blender mix them well.
+- In a medium bowl add the rest of the ingredients and mix them thoroughly using a whisk or hand mixer.
 Pour this into the pie shell.

 - Place the quiche into the oven and bake it for 15 minutes.